3-kko/CS583-2DGame/README.md

 New changes include:
-Now a single-level game with the goal being to defeat the boss boss has a "second phase" in which he gets faster and more enemies spawn
+Now a single-level game with the goal being to defeat the boss Boss has a "second phase" in which he gets faster and other enemies start to spawn (begins at 75% health) Game ends when either player dies or boss is killed.

+Challenges:
+Unfortunately due to time constraints, there are a number of implementations that I was unable to implement such as...
+Being able to "parry" enemy bullets
+Expand the play area
+More enemy variety (as of now, there are only 2 enemy types) stage hazards (the "water areas" of the map were intended to slow the player, and bushes were meant to have collision)